sake92/squery/README.md

 }
 ```

-It actually provides an implicit JDBC connection under the cover,
+There is an implicit JDBC connection under the cover,
 thanks to scala 3's context functions! <3

 ---